-You may not know the name, but FIA Card Services is among the largest issuers of credit cards in the world.
+You are probably unfamiliar with the name FIA Card Services, but it is among the largest issuers of credit cards in the world.
 But bigger isn’t always better.

-Not every FIA card is a bad deal, However many of them have qualities which are not so appealing, to put it nicely.
-Here’s are the biggest complaints I’ve heard on the forum:
+Not every FIA card is a bad deal, mind you.
+However, many have qualities which are not so appealing, to put it nicely.
+Here’s are the biggest complaints heard on the forum:

 Complaint #1: Sneaky rewards program

-A good chunk of them use WorldPoints, which offer a terrible redemption value when redeeming a lower amount of points.
+A good number of them use WorldPoints, which offer a substandard redemption value when exchanging a lower amount of points.

-For example, if you cash out 2,500 points you would probably expect to get 1 cent per point and hence, a $25 value, right?
+For example, if you redeem 2,500 points you would probably expect to get 1 cent per point and hence, a $25 value, right?
 Well with the WorldPoints program you would only get half that – $12.50.
+That’s quite a haircut.
 The conversion does get better the higher up you go, but it takes at least 25,000 points to get $0.01 worth per point.

 Complaint #2: Feeling lost in the herd

 Many rant about the customer support – or lack thereof – from FIA credit card services.
-If I were to discuss them all, this post would be longer than Encyclopedia Britannica.
-However to sum it up, you see a lot of people saying the customer services is not very accommodating.
-For example, requests for a one-time waived late fee, lower interest rate, etc. may be a dead-end.
+If all these comments were discussed this post would be longer than Encyclopedia Britannica.
+However to sum it up, a number of people say that the customer service is less than accommodating.
+For example, requests for a one-time waived late fee, lower interest rate, etc. may experience a deaf ear.

-That being said, over the past couple years I personally have noticed a huge improvement when it comes to the FIA Card Services Bank of America division.
-Since I don’t use their card regularly I can’t say I have a great deal of interaction with them, but when I have had to call customer service I was always greeted promptly by an American rep who seemed to be well trained/knowledgable.
+That being said, over the past couple years many have reported an improvement when it comes to the FIA Card Services Bank of America division.
+Since the beginning of the year quite a few have noted being greeted promptly by a US-based customer service representative who seemed to be well trained/knowledgable.

 Complaint #3: No free lunch